cmendible/cmendible.github.io/_posts/2016-12-11-debug-asp-net-core-on-docker-with-visual-studio-code.md

 ## 3. Create the artifacts needed to Debug on Docker
 ---
-Run the following command in the root folder of your project.</p>
+Run the following command in the root folder of your project.

 ``` powershell
     yo docker